-Supplemental examination allows a patent owner (only) to ask the USPTO to consider, reconsider, or correct any information the patent owner considers to be relevant to the patent.
+Supplemental examination allows a patent owner (only) to ask the USPTO to consider, reconsider, or correct any information the patent owner deems relevant to the patent.
 It was introduced by the America Invents Act (AIA), and became available on September 16, 2012.

 When receiving a request for supplemental examination, the USPTO evaluates whether the request sets forth a substantial and new question of patentability (SNQ), and if so, the USPTO orders ex parte reexamination of the patent.